pinax-network/supported-networks/README.md

 Data Structure of the repository:

 - `networks/`: Contains the network definitions.
-- `providers/`: Contains the provider definitions for The Graph services (ex: RPC, Firehose, Substreams, ...).
-- `icons/`: Contains the icons of the networks.
 - `blocks.json`: Contains the Firehose block defintions.
-- `services.json`: Contains the available services.

 ## Make a pull request